FullStackTiger/jamstack-ecommerce/README.md

 - Themeing + dark mode
 - Better image support out of the box
 - Optional user account / profiles out of the box
-- Have an idea or a request?
-Submit [an issue](https://github.com/jamstack-cms/jamstack-ecommerce/issues) or [a pull request](https://github.com/jamstack-cms/jamstack-ecommerce/pulls)!

-### Other considerations

-#### Server-side processing of payments

-To see an example of how to process payments server-side with stripe, check out the [Lambda function in the snippets folder](https://github.com/jamstack-cms/jamstack-ecommerce/blob/master/snippets/lambda.js).

-Also, consider verifying totals by passing in an array of IDs into the function, calculating the total on the server, then comparing the totals to check and make sure they match.